mwenge/tempest2k/README.md

 ```

 ### Build the assembler toolchain
-We use three tools to build the source code: vasm, rmac and rln.
+We use three tools to build the source code: `vasm`, `rmac` and `rln`.
 If you already have these installed you may have some
 luck using them, if not you can build the versions included in this repository as they are known to work.

 ```sh